berlius/DeepLearningDockerfile/Microsoft-malmo/README.md

 ## Microsoft-malmo Docker image for Deep Learning

 Here are Dockerfile to get you up and running with a fully functional [Microsoft-malmo](https://github.com/Microsoft/malmo) installation.

-Here are a [Vidéo demo](https://youtu.be/vtT4wyiR2Uo) link .

 ## Setup
 Install [Artificial Intelligence made easy for all](https://github.com/berlius/artificial-intelligence) following the installation guide.